D-side/digital-garden/_notes/KeePass.md

 KeePass is a piece of software for password management, which is not very interesting by itself, but its successors *very much* are.
 It can handle passwords, two-factor authentication, SSH keys, file attachments and pretty much any data where you only want to access one individual entry at a time.

+> 📝 [[TODO]] Both implementations of KeePass have markedly improved since this writeup.
+In particular, passkeys are now fully supported.
+Android version, unfortunately, only works in recent versions of Android (14+?)

 ## KeePassXC (desktop)

 [Project website](https://keepassxc.org/) | [Manual](https://keepassxc.org/docs/KeePassXC_UserGuide.html)